Abstract:

 R2=0.932,

-R2=0.936) and revealed that Chongqing's agricultural carbon emissions will shift from a general stable state to a more widespread downward trend.
-Total emissions are projected to gradually decrease from 2.187 million tons to 1.788 million tons between 2024 and 2030.
-Factors such as rural employees, highway mileage and gross agricultural product exert a more significant influence on changes in agricultural carbon emissions, yet the spatially differentiated distribution across counties remains largely unchanged.
-This study highlights the advantages of information complementarity and reliability offered by the multi-source data integration method for agricultural carbon emission accounting, analysis, and forecasting, thereby enhancing the regional agricultural carbon emission assessment framework.
-It provides a scientific foundation for formulating carbon sequestration and emission reduction policies in Chongqing's agricultural and rural sectors and serves as a valuable methodological reference for selecting green and low-carbon development strategies in similar regions.
+R²=0.936).
+The agricultural carbon emissions were shifted from a generally stable state to a more widespread downward trend.
+Total emissions were projected to gradually decrease from 2.187 million to 1.788 million tons between 2024 and 2030.
+More significant influencing factors were determined as the rural employees, highway mileage, and gross product in agricultural carbon emissions.
+Yet there was no variation in the spatially differentiated distribution over counties.
+Multi-source data can offer information complementarity and reliability to assess regional agricultural carbon emissions.
+The findings can provide a scientific foundation for low-carbon sequestration and emission reduction.
+A valuable reference can also serve as the low carbon strategies in similar regions.